unitaryfund/mitiq/docs/source/guide/guide-getting-started.rst

 Zero-Noise Extrapolation with Qiskit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``Mitiq`` is designed to be agnostic to the stack that you are using.
-Thus for ``qiskit`` things work in the same manner as before.
-Since we are now using ``qiskit``, we want to run the error mitigated programs on a qiskit backend.
-Let's define the new backend that accepts ``qiskit`` circuits.
+Mitiq is designed to be agnostic to the stack that you are using.
+Thus for Qiskit things work in the same manner as before.
+Since we are now using Qiskit, we want to run the error mitigated programs on a Qiskit backend.
+Let's define the new backend that accepts Qiskit circuits.
 In this case it is a simulator, but you could also use a QPU.

 .. testcode::